brainthinks/python_combustion/README.md

 ## @todo

-* write a function for readable buffers
-* write a function for writable buffers
+* write instructions for using `main.py`
-* fix `UserWarning` from `cffi`
+* should the header file exist in the combustion project?
+Is there a best practice for generating a c header file from `pub unsafe extern "C"`?
-* is there a way to intelligently or dynamicall set the buffer length?
+* is there a way to create a buffer/pointer where I do not have to pre-allocate the size?
 * implement seamine - [https://opencarnage.net/index.php?/topic/6034-sea-mine/](https://opencarnage.net/index.php?/topic/6034-sea-mine/)